Elektroprivreda Crne Gore: History

-By the construction of hydroelectric power plants, which are now called "small" or distribution, the first and the second phase of the development of the electric power system of Montenegro has been completed.
+By the construction of hydroelectric power plants, which are now called small or distribution, the first and the second phase of the development of the electric power system of Montenegro has been completed.
 Again, Cetinje was the first.
 In its vicinity was built, in 1937, HE "Podgor" power 250 kW, which still generates electricity.
 After it was built: "Rijeka Mušović" in 1950, a power of 1.36 MW (1360 kW), "Waterfall of the Zeta" in 1952, a power of 1.2 MW and a yearly production of 6000 GWh, "Rijeka Crnojevića", also in 1952.
 754 kW (only 160 kW) and "Head of the Zeta" (1955) with a power of 4.5 MW, which is the only one underground.
 From the small hydroelectric power plants today there are also "Left Rijeka" and "Savnik", and the total power of small HPPs is 8.5 MW.

 The third stage of development begins with the construction of a large HPP "Perućica", which was commissioned in the first phase of its construction in 1960.
 By completing its second and third phases, Montenegro made significant surpluses of electricity.
-Sixteen years later, Mratinje Dam was built, with the highest dam in the Balkans, that is, one of the highest in Europe (220 m), and in 1982, Pljevlja Power Station.
-This is the end of the construction of production facilities of today's Electric Power Company of Montenegro.
+Sixteen years later, Mratinje Dam was built, with the highest dam in the Balkans, that is, one of the highest in Europe (220 m).